Alvord Desert: Climate

 The Alvord Desert experiences a cold desert climate (Köppen BWk).
 The area receives very little rainfall throughout the year due to the rain shadow created by the Coast and Cascade mountain ranges as well the adjacent Steens Mountain.
-Some eastern areas of the desert may receive as little as 5 in of rain annually.
+A 2008 U.S. Geological Survey report estimated mean annual precipitation in the Alvord Desert at less than 4 in.

 Winter

 Winter temperatures in the Alvord Basin are moderated through airflow from the south that stops the temperature from dropping too heavily.
 While many areas in the Oregon High Desert frequently dip below 0 F through the winter months, the Alvord Desert rarely sees these frigid temperatures.
 On average, highs will commonly reach between 40 and 50 F, with a few rare instances where the temperature fails to break 32 F. At night, the temperature falls to between 20 and 30 F, but will not normally fall much further unless Arctic air masses arrive.
 The basin sees a moderate amount of its rainfall in the winter months from storms coming off the Pacific Ocean while the strong winter jet stream is aimed at the Pacific Northwest.
-Storms that are strong enough to bring moisture to the Southeastern area of Oregon are usually related to tropical storms feeding from the Hawaiian Islands.
+Storms that are strong enough to bring moisture to the southeastern area of Oregon are usually related to tropical storms feeding from the Hawaiian Islands.
 Snow does sometimes occur in the rare instances when cold air from the Arctic to the north meets a strong flow of moisture from the Pacific to the West.